ajcwebdev/dash-transcripts/markdown_files/2024-01-22-2nd-update-on-js-web-wallet.md

 [10:34] I can't take credit for the styling, though.
 A lot of this was done by Nick.
 [10:40] I've adjusted some of the design to suit things we had missed in the planning process.
 But most of this styling is from the Figma designs
 [10:54] that another designer had made for the project.
 Fair enough.
-[11:00] And this is the source code link that Ryan was talking about.
+[11:00] And this is the source code link that Rion was talking about.
 So that is in the wallet.
 [11:08] You should easily be able to find it once you've generated or imported a wallet.
 So we've got a wallet here.
 [11:17] This is a new one.
 I've never used it before.
 [11:21] It has no funds.
 I'm going to go ahead and import or add an existing wallet in this right one here.